icann/icann-rdap/icann-rdap-srv/README.md

 * ip: either `{"networkId": {"startAddress": "xxx.xxx.xxx.xxx", "endAddress": "xxx.xxx.xxx.xxx"}}` or `{"networkId": "xxx.xxx.xxx.xxx/yyy"}`

 Memory storage supports hot reloading.
-This can be done by "touching" either the file named "update" or "reload" in the state directory.
-The "update" file triggers an update but does not remove any previous data unless that data exists in the state directory files.
+This can be done by "touching" either the file named "update" or "reload" in the data directory.
+The "update" file triggers an update but does not remove any previous data unless that data exists in the data directory files.
-The "reload" file triggers a full reload, removing all previous data and replacing it with the data from the files in the state directory.
+The "reload" file triggers a full reload, removing all previous data and replacing it with the data from the files in the data directory.